paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

    - Instructions per branch: total instructions / branch instructions
  - BRANCH, cpu-heavy params:
    - polynomial_block had about 1/10th the total number of instructions
-   - ratio of branch instructionns to total instructions was also about 1/10th that of unoptimized code
+   - ratio of branch instructions to total instructions was also about 1/10th that of un-optimized code
  - BRANCH, mem-heavy params:
    - polynomial_block again had about 1/10th the total number of instructions
    - branch rate of optimized code was 1/3rd that of basic code